-\item We propose \textit{Hierarchical Speculative Decoding (\ours{})}, a framework that addresses the verification bottleneck by leveraging~\textit{early-exit (EE)} models for \textit{low-overhead intermediate verification} so that inaccurate tokens are rejected early.
-As EE-models are inherently trained to allow tokens to exit at specific model layers, they are uniquely suited for intermediate verification without incurring computational overheads for training the intermediate verifier.
+\item We propose \textit{Hierarchical Speculative Decoding (\ours{})} to addresses the verification bottleneck by using ~\textit{early-exit (EE)} models for \textit{low-overhead intermediate verification}.
+EE-models allow tokens to exit at specific layers, making them uniquely suited for intermediate verification without incurring computational overheads.

-\item We facilitate re-use of key-value caches and hidden states across the draft, intermediate verifier, and target, to avoid redundant computations and improve the resource-efficiency of \ours{} further.
+\item We improve \ours{} resource-efficiency by re-using key-value caches and hidden states across the draft, intermediate verifier, and target to avoid redundant computations.

-\item To ensure that the output response quality is consistent with what is otherwise produced by the target model auto-regressively, \ours{} also performs periodic target (full-model) verification.
+\item We ensure that \ours{} maintains output consistency with what is otherwise produced by the target model, by enabling it to perform periodic target (full-model) verification.

-\item Our evaluations show that \ours{} improves throughput by up to 1.28$\times$ on average and by up to 2.01$\times$ compared to the baseline single-layer speculation, without compromising accuracy.

 \end{enumerate}